blacktop/docker-kibana-alpine/README.md

  - official kibana = 320.8 MB
  - blacktop/kibana = 288.4 MB

-**Alpine version is 32.4 MB smaller ! ..ok that isn't that much smaller, but I have a version that comes with X-Pack built in! :wink:**
+**Alpine version is 32.4 MB smaller !**
+> Ok that isn't that much smaller, but I have a version that comes with [X-Pack](https://www.elastic.co/guide/en/x-pack/current/xpack-introduction.html) built in! :wink:

 ### Dependencies